jinZeex/uphslms-dark-mode/README.md

 <h2>Contributing</h2>

 I recommend using [Inspect CSS](https://chromewebstore.google.com/detail/inspect-css/fbopfffegfehobgoommphghohinpkego) for this.
+Click the extension, and then select an element from anywhere.

 <h3>Color Pallete</h3>